Juris Doctor Curriculum

 SECOND YEAR

-Required Second-Year courses, students may take these course in either semester of the second year (limit of 18 credits per term):
+Required Second-Year courses, students may take these courses in either Fall or Spring semester of the second year (limit of 18 credits per term):

 LAW 203Professional Responsibility3